awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

    Each endpoint in the selected region displays either a PASSED or FAILED message, as shown following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/manage-on-premises-common.html)

-For information about network and firewall requirements, see [Network and Firewall Requirements](Requirements.md#networks)\.
+For information about network and firewall requirements, see [Network and firewall requirements](Requirements.md#networks)\.

 ## Synchronizing Your Gateway VM Time<a name="MaintenanceTimeSync-common"></a>